Home Removable Implant Dentures/Overdentures

 Comparison

 • When comparing these alternatives, it’s crucial to consider the patient’s specific needs, including oral health, bone density, lifestyle, and budget.
-Implant overdentures offer a balance of long-term functionality and aesthetics, making them an appealing choice for many who need full mouth tooth replacement but cannot afford fixed implant bridges or fixed dentures.
+Implant overdentures offer a balance of long-term functionality and aesthetics.
+This makes them an appealing choice for many who need full mouth tooth replacement but cannot afford fixed implant bridges or fixed dentures.
 The cost and surgical requirements may not suit everyone.
-Traditional dentures provide less invasive and more budget-friendly solutions, but may lack the long-term benefits of bone preservation and stability that implant bridges offer.
-With that said, they are still an excellent option for many patients for a variety of reasons listed above and many patients find them a good “middle of the road” option.
+Traditional dentures are a less invasive and more budget-friendly solution, but lack the long-term benefits of bone preservation and stability that implant bridges offer.
+With that said, they are still an excellent option for many patients for a variety of reasons.
+Many patients find them a good “middle of the road” option.

 Am I a Good Candidate for Implant Overdentures?

 The best way to find out if you are a candidate for this treatment is to schedule a consultation with Dr. McFadden.
 Using advanced imaging and diagnostics, we will thoroughly examine your individual condition and help you determine whether implant overdentures can provide optimal results for you.
-We will also discuss what you can expect throughout your treatment process, how to prepare, and any necessary aftercare information that may apply.
+We’ll discuss what you can expect throughout your treatment, how to prepare, and any necessary aftercare information that may apply.

 In general, anyone missing or soon to be missing their teeth are potential candidates for implant overdentures.
 Because we have implant sizes ranging from 1.5 mm to 6.0 mm in diameter and 6.5 mm to 17.0 mm in length, almost no one is disqualified for implant overdenture treatment.